badgumby/arch-linux-install/README.md

 1. Prompts for system type (EFI or BIOS)
    > Note: BIOS setup is still a work-in-progress. **DO NOT USE BIOS OPTION**.

-2. Formats and partitions your hard drive
+2. Format and partitions your hard drive

    + EFI Formatting
    > 200MB EFI Partition (ef00) - Formats to FAT32